The Ultimate In Birding Tours

 This tour is priced in US Dollars.
 Amounts shown in other currencies are indicative.

-Today we will drive southwards to the mountainous area south and west of Leshan for a four nights stay at Wawushan.
+Afterwards, we will drive southwards to the mountains of southern Sichuan for a two-night stay at Tanshi.

 Along the way, we should see a few open country species such as Chinese Pond Heron, Little Egret, Barn Swallow and Long-tailed Shrike.

-Sichuan, China: Days 3-5 In the mountains of the Leshan region we will explore different habitats from attractive mixed forest all the way up to the high-altitude bamboo zone.
+At glorious Wawushan, we will explore different habitats ranging from attractive mixed forests all the way up to the high-altitude bamboo zone.

-Other specialities here include the restricted-range Chinese Bamboo Partridge, the breeding-endemic Emei and Claudias and breeding-near-endemic Kloss’s and Sichuan Leaf Warblers, the breeding-endemic Martens’s and Alstrom’s Warblers, the attractive, near-endemic Red-winged and endemic Buffy Laughingthrushes, the near-endemic Ashy-throated and Golden Parrotbills, near-endemic Golden Parrotbill, the endemic Dusky and Grey-hooded Fulvettas, the sweet-singing, breeding-endemic Chinese Blue Flycatcher, the restricted-range Chestnut-vented Nuthatch and with luck the uncommon, range-restricted Fujian Niltava.
+Other specialities include the breeding-endemic Emei and Claudias and breeding-near-endemic Kloss’s and Sichuan Leaf Warblers, the breeding-endemic Martens’s and Alstrom’s Warblers, the attractive, near-endemic Red-winged Laughingthrush, the near-endemic Ashy-throated Parrotbill, the endemic David’s and Grey-hooded Fulvettas, the sweet-singing, breeding-endemic Chinese Blue Flycatcher and the range-restricted Chestnut-vented Nuthatch.

-This is a very birdy location, and we will also have our first chances for many other goodies such as the near-endemic Temminck’s Tragopan, the superb near-endemic Lady Amherst’s Pheasant, one of the most beautiful but most secretive of China’s pheasants, the near-endemic White-collared Yuhina, the spectacular Golden-breasted Fulvetta, the endemic Three-toed Parrotbill, Brown Parrotbill, the endemic Sichuan Treecreeper (a species of high-altitude conifers), the pretty Fire-capped Tit and the endemic Pere David’s (or Rusty-breasted) Tit.
+This is a very birdy region, and its other goodies include the near-endemic Necklaced Woodpecker, the near-endemic White-collared Yuhina, the spectacular Golden-breasted Fulvetta, the endemic Three-toed Parrotbill, Great and Brown Parrotbills, the uncommon Fulvous Parrotbill, both Chestnut-crowned and Grey-sided Bush Warblers, the uncommon endemic Sichuan Treecreeper (a species of high-altitude conifers), the pretty Fire-capped Tit and the near-endemic Yellow-bellied Tit.

 A great bonus at Wawushan is a good chance of a close-up encounter with the very cute Red Panda!